kamst01/brevard_pools/index.md

   steps-toggle: true
   steps-subheading: With each step, you can guarantee you will get top notch products
     used in your pool with hard working employees.
 We guarantee that.
-  steps-heading: Our Famouse 10 Steps
+  steps-heading: Our Famous 10 Steps
   steps-first-microheading: Steps 1-5
-  steps-second-microheading: Steps 6-10
+  steps-second-microheading: ''
   steps:
     first-step:
       step-toggle: true
       step-number: 1
       step-title: Brush Tile / Grout lines
       step-description: Every inch of tile will be brushed and grout lines will be clean and free of algae.
 Tile scum will be removed.
 Removal of any calcium-deposits* where applicable.
       step-disable-toggle: false
       step-icon-color: green